These beadboard ceiling ideas share what it is, different types, pros and cons, materials, maintenance, and where to use beadboard in the house.

 • 4 x 10 inches

 Besides white pine, long-leaf yellow pine and weather-resistant fir are also used to create beadboard and are used on the exterior ceilings of the porches of country homes.
-It wasn’t until the 1950s though, that beadboard was used for interior ceilings and to cover old plasters and their cracks.
+It wasn’t until the 1950s though, that it was used for interior ceilings and to cover old plasters and their cracks.

-How to Install Beadboards on Ceilings
+How to Install Beadboards on the Ceiling

 Here are simple steps to follow to get you started.